 Step 2 – Keyword Analysis

-You should check whether there are different sources of income to a keyword, how high the cost per click on Google AdSense is (also in the Google AdWords Keyword planner cost) and whether or not a term expresses some interest in buying.
+Finally, it’s important to check the financial potential of keywords.
+Earning money is one of the main goals for your website, so check whether there are different sources of income from a keyword, how high the cost-per-click on Google AdSense is (check also in the Google AdWords Keyword Planner’s cost) and whether or not a term expresses some interest in buying.

-Especially the latter is very important to earn revenue with affiliate marketing, for example, to the Amazon Associate Programme.
+This last factor is particularly important to earn revenue with affiliate marketing – for example, the Amazon Associates Program.

 Step 3 – Content

-These are for an article with background information.
-These convey know-how and are not intended primarily to earn money.
-But they are nevertheless very important because Google loves those products and they are received very well among readers and build trust.
+- An article with background information – these convey know-how and are not intended primarily to earn money.
+But they’re still very important, because Google loves these articles, they’re received very well among readers and build trust.

-The second type of articles you will need to write are product reviews.
-This is where you can write a review on a product and also include your affiliate links to make a commission.
+- Product reviews – this is where you write a review of a product and include your Affiliate Links to make a commission.